 - Short paper submission deadline: November 20 2020

 Papers will be presented in physical and online sessions.
 Authors are expected to attend the conference either in person to present their papers, or through online tools which will be announced at a later date.

 Manufacturers, designers and distributers of lighting systems and components, technologies and goods, related to lighting, are welcome to participate at the Conference with presentations and demonstrations either physically or online.
 Sponsorships are also welcome.

 Workshops for lighting professionals, as well as for children will be organised.
 More details will be announced at a later date due to COVID-19 restrictions.

-The conference will also be accessible online.
 More information will soon be announced!